What are CFDs?

 When you trade or invest in shares, you take direct ownership of an asset, usually company stocks.
 In this case, you can only make a profit by selling your shares at a higher price than what you bought them for.

 With CFD trading, you are only trading price movements, so you can go long (buy) or short (sell) on instruments on a variety of global markets, such as stocks, commodities, forex, and indices.
 This enables you to potentially profit or lose from price fluctuations on the market without owning the underlying asset.

 Another key difference between the two is the use of leverage.
-CFDs are leveraged products, meaning you effectively put down a small percentage of the capital required to open a full trade position, then borrow the rest from your broker.
+CFDs are leveraged products, meaning you effectively put down a small percentage of the capital required to open a full trade position, and then borrow the rest from your broker.
 This allows you to use a small amount of money to potentially make significantly higher returns (or losses).
 With stock trading, you use your own money to buy a stock, and you are required to pay the full upfront price.

 ||Pay the full upfront price

 |Go short and benefit from falling prices

 ||Shareholder privileges and voting rights